cf020031308/pomodoro-warriors/readme.md

 Other reports:

-* `timew current`.
-Show info of current tracking task.
+* `timew last`.
+Show info of current tracking or last tracked task.
 * When a task is done or deleted, show it's tracked time.
 * `timew pomo_stat`.
 Export statistics on Pomodoro Mode.
 * `timew pomo_msg`.
 Show current state in Pomodoro Mode.
 Can be integrated with `tmux` or `powerline`.